-The MIT Symphony Orchestra holds an annual Concerto Competition and the winner is featured on a spring semester concert in Kresge Auditorium.
+The MIT Symphony Orchestra holds an annual Concerto Competition at the beginning of each spring semester.
+The winner is featured on a spring semester concert in Kresge Auditorium.

 - The competition is open only to MIT students.
 Soloists who have already performed with the MIT Symphony Orchestra are not eligible.

 - Preference will be given to one-movement works (i.e. Ravel’s Tzigane, Liszt’s Totentanz, etc.).
 However, single movements out of larger concerti, or complete concerti are acceptable and will be considered.

 - The work or selection to be performed in concert must be prepared in its entirety for the audition.

 - The decision by the Music Director is final.

 - The winner must be available for all rehearsals and performances required by the Music Director.
 Orchestra rehearsals are held Tuesdays and Thursdays, 7:30pm-10:00pm.